throwaway121998/sysc-4001-assignment-1/README.md

 7	3	5	7
 8	6	4	2
 Enter the number of child processes to fork: 1
-Child Process: working with row(s): 1 to 4
 Elapsed Time: for child process working with rows(s): 1 to 4: 18 mirco sec 58	44	48	52
 130	108	128	148